ngworker/lumberjack/packages/lumberjackjs/angular-http-driver/README.md

   /**
    * Configure and register the HTTP driver, but fall back on the default log
-   * driver settings for settings that log drivers have in common.
+   * driver settings for settings that drivers have in common.
    * @param options Settings used by the HTTP driver.
    */
   static withOptions(